beajoynes/netbox-evaluation/plugins/inventory-plugin.md

 <img width="1641" height="1201" alt="image" src="https://github.com/user-attachments/assets/f189fbc6-d3fd-4acb-a16d-43eac49b7e93" />

 ## Use case
 We have assets in storage - including spares and repairs, that need to be catalogued and kept track of.
+Useful for audits.

-## Compatability
+## Compatibility

 This plugin requires netbox version 4.3 to work.
 Older versions of the plugin support older netbox version as per table below: